Rusomati/scancode/README.md

 # scancode
-a tool to search for keywords in codebases.. expected to run on any unix system that uses the gnu userland
+a tool to search for keywords in codebases.. expected to run on any unix system that uses the gnu userland and bash
 # installation
 note:
 this code is not tested because i am too lazy